darkfated/newspawnmenu/README.md

 [Subscribe or add to the collection at Steam Workshop](https://steamcommunity.com/sharedfiles/filedetails/?id=3594346953)

 ## 🔐 License
-This project is licensed under the GNU General Public License v3.0 - see the [LICENSE](LICENSE) file for details.
+This project is under the GNU General Public License v3.0 - see the [LICENSE](LICENSE) file for details.

 Copyright (C) 2026 darkfated.